-Specifies that the endpoint will transmit the specified cluster.
+Specifies that the endpoint will transmit for the specified cluster.

-Parameter Name Description Default Value Range Cluster A link to a cluster defined within the pro- file specified by the endpoint that is to be transmitted.
+Parameter Name Description Default Value Range Cluster A link to an output cluster that will transmit on the endpoint.
 Transmit APDUs List of APDUs that will be used to transmit the cluster.
 Discoverable Defines whether the input cluster will be present in the endpoints Simple descriptor which is used for service discovery. true true / false

-Table 32: Output Cluster Parameters
+Table 36: Output Cluster Parameters

-10.7.2 Bound Addressing Table
+11.7.2 Bound Addressing Table